SaxonRah/LindenmayerSystem/README.md

 	or do anything you wish.
 The LSystem Actor is the main class that implements everything.

 # Things to Add
 	Measure performance of LSystem struct.
-Maybe look at changing some functions by ref with const correctness Expand Turtle example functions to control debug output Create Turtle functions to make Spline Mesh - Done Implement the procedural mesh component and do 100% procedural l system gen
+Maybe look at by ref and const correctness Expand Turtle example functions to control debug output Create Turtle functions to make Spline Mesh - Done Implement the procedural mesh component and do 100% procedural l system gen